SaabK/WeGoal/Readme.md

 ## An Example App for building Full-Stack Projects

 This project is a very simple MERN stack application which just tracks goals.
 This is an ideal beginner project for a person learning MERN Stack.
+It's hosted on Heroku.

 - Good looking UI
 - CRUD Functionality
 - MongoDB as a Database
 - File Structure Practices
 - Redux Toolkit

+## Live App

+You can checkout the application [here](https://we-goal.herokuapp.com/).

 ## Usage